You did it, moms! You made it to college drop-off!

-- Someone needs to start a dorm move in helping service.
+- Someone needs to start a dorm move-in helping service.
 For real.
-I would pay someone $300 cash right now to carry all this crap, so I can go sit over there and feel sorry for myself.
+I would pay someone $300 cash to carry all this crap right now, so I can sit over there and feel sorry for myself.

 - PRETTY GIRLS NEXT DOOR??!!!!
 Like, right next door to MY SON?
 Potentially walking down the halls in their see-through nighties?
 NOPE.
 NOPE.
 NOPE.

-- Please dear Lord make him not want to have sex with anyone here.
+- Please, dear Lord, make him not want sex with anyone here.
 Ever.
 At least for another four years.